-Use when training Roboflow models or improving accuracy - covers architecture selection, model IDs, checkpoints, evaluation metrics, and the iterative improvement playbook.
+Use when training Roboflow models, improving accuracy, or setting up a production feedback loop — covers architecture selection, model IDs, checkpoints, evaluation metrics, the iterative improvement playbook, and Active Learning through the Project Model Workflow block.

 Does it follow best practices?